 - Nicole Piedra

-The Women’s Initiative in Leadership meets for one hour every Friday and for one hour every other Tuesday.
-WIL members can expect to meet and engage with high-achieving women in professions such as law and politics, journalism, business, tech, the sciences, and health, among others.
-Skills-based workshops aim to enhance public speaking skills, internship and career skills, as well as more female-focused challenges like salary negotiation and facilitating difficult conversations in the workplace.
-After completing their semester in WIL, participants will become members of the WIL Alumni community with the tools necessary for leadership as participants and graduates in the 21st century.
+The Women’s Initiative in Leadership meets for one hour every Friday and for one hour on workshop days every other Tuesday.
+WIL members can expect to meet and engage with high-achieving women in professions such as public policy, journalism, business, and tech.
+After completing their semester in WIL, participants will become members of the WIL Alumni community with the tools necessary for leadership as women in the 21st century.